-One of the core foundations of building a successful real estate business is geographic farming.
+Geographic farming is a solid foundation for building a successful real estate business.
 Being the go-to agent for a specific neighborhood or area leads to consistent listing opportunities.
 What follows are the five things you need to know before you choose your first, or next, geographic farm.

 1. Evaluate the total sales volume for the area or neighborhood